spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `gpt-4o-transcribe`      | <Check size={18} /> | <Cross size={18} /> | <Cross size={18} /> | <Cross size={18} /> |

 ---

 title: Anthropic
-description: Learn how to use the Anthropic provider for the AI SDK.
+description: Learn how to use the Anthropic provider for the AI SDK
 ---

 # Anthropic Provider